This section of Ch. 5 will cover the following topics:

 people’s clothes (plural, but “people” doesn’t end in s)

-Type the following sentences, adding apostrophes where needed.
+Type up the following sentences, adding apostrophes where needed.
 Pay close attention to placement.

 - Colin was a hippie in the 60s.